duhnees/insta-glam/README.md

 # InstaGlam!!!!!!

-This uses the exact same structure as hw7.
-Env files for the database info will be submitted on canvas.
+This uses the exact same structure as hw7, so setup should be the same.
+Env file for the database info will be submitted on canvas if you want it!

 # Development